SertlAnalytics/Octave/MachineLearning/NeuralNetwork/README.md

-# Octave_MachineLearning_Clustering
+# Octave_MachineLearning_NeuralNetworks
-Core Octave functionsThis repository is a collection of Octave functions for MachineLearning_Clustering.
+Core Octave functionsThis repository is a collection of Octave functions for MachineLearning_NeuralNetworks.